rouskinlab/seismic-rna/docs/user/src/tutorials/download.rst

-Download example FASTA and FASTQ files
+Download example files
 ------------------------------------------------------------------------

-You can download the example FASTQ files in several ways, according to your preference.
+You can download the example FASTA and FASTQ files in several ways, according to your preference.

 Download from the URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^